TouK/nussknacker/docs/MigrationGuide.md

   * `WithConfig` from `test-utils` modules behaviour changes: now it only parses given config, without resolving reference configs, system env variables etc.

+### Configuration changes
+* [#6635](https://github.com/TouK/nussknacker/pull/6635) `globalParameters.useTypingResultTypeInformation` parameter was removed.
+  Now we always use TypingResultTypeInformation
+* [#6797](https://github.com/TouK/nussknacker/pull/6797) `AVRO_USE_STRING_FOR_STRING_TYPE` environment variable
+  is not supported anymore - we always use String for String type in Avro.
+If you didn't set up this environment variable, no action is needed

 ## In version 1.16.3

 ### Code API changes